How to Pack Silk for Travel•

-I Iron everything straight before I pack, sometimes using a bit of spray starch to make folding a bit easier.
+2) Before I pack I iron everything, sometimes using a bit of spray starch to make folding a bit easier.
 Do the roll-up thing with most of your luggage, but I prefer to fold silk scarves, tops, dresses and skirts using white tissue paper and packing them in an A3 zipped bag/ document wallet, which you can pick up at any stationary store.
 Try to layer silk items on top of each other, then lay the zipped-up bag flat on the bottom of your suitcase.

 This is how I would pack a scarf:

 This is how I would pack a silk top:

 For both, I would place them in the base of your suitcase to keep them flat:

 Be sure to unpack right away and hang it up in the shower to steam when you arrive.